staskus/Blog/Content/notes/Meeting Facilitation.md

 Team members have to be in sync on what stage they are in.
 In one team member is in brainstorming stage, and another in planning - then it's hard to decide what to do.

 - Set the stage (How can you create a learning atmosphere?)
-    - POWER statement
-    - Check in question
+(POWER statement, Check in question, Reading/silent time)
-    - Reading/silent time
-- Gather data
-    - Ask to suspend "conclusions" long enough to see new possibilities?
+- Gather data (Ask to suspend "conclusions" long enough to see new possibilities?)
 - Generate insights (So what?)
-    -  Collective meaning making: What themes/patterns/insights do you now have access to?
-    - Zoom out to see the patterns
+(Collective meaning making: What themes/patterns/insights do you now have access to?, Zoom out to see the patterns)
-- Decide what to do (Now what?):
-     - Of all the possible options, what is our next wisest action?
+- Decide what to do (Now what?)
+(Of all the possible options, what is our next wisest action?)
-- Close the retrospective
+- Close the retrospective (Walk the walk, Who, what, when, Feedback)
-    - Walk the walk
-    - Who, what, when
-    - Feedback

 If the stage is not set, you get **Brownian Motion** (random movement of particles) no common focus If the data is not gathered, everyone will be working from his/her own set of facts and opinion.